 However, serious and fatal diseases can result from not having a vaccination.
 Also, the fewer people have the vaccination, for example, against measles, the greater the threat to public health and the chance of an epidemic.
 In an epidemic, those who have not been vaccinated will be most at risk.

-It is important for parents to weigh up the pros and cons of vaccinating or not vaccinating their children.
+It is important for parents to weigh up the

 Some cancer treatments, such as chemotherapy radiotherapy, or a combination, aim to destroy a tumor or reduce its size.
 The treatment can cause fatigue, nausea, vomiting, hair loss, mouth sores, and a lower blood cell count.
 These are adverse effects.

 Radiation therapy kills unwanted cells, but it can also damage healthy cells, so adverse effects are common.

 How severe they are and how long they last will depend on which part of the body is targeted, the radiation dose, and how quickly the damaged cells can recover.